North Carolina | Locum Tenens Travel Lifestyle

 What You Need to Know About North Carolina as a Locum Tenens Healthcare Professional

 If you’re headed to North Carolina next on your locum tenens journey, you’re in the right place.
 Here at Barton, we know you can’t know everything about every state- after all, there’s over 50 US states and territories you can work in as a locum!
 That’s why our recruiters and staffing specialists are here to help.
 We’ve created these state pages using online research, visitor reviews, and personal recommendations so you can have the best experience possible.
 Whether you’re a city slicker or mountaineer, there’s something in North Carolina for everyone!
 Read on to see our top recommendations and must-sees.

 REVIEW OUR JOB LISTINGS Right Arrow

 Ever wanted to visit North Carolina?
 Now you can with this locum tenens opportunity!
-Our client is looking for a dentist to begin coverage immediately.
-Hours include 8a – 4p shifts from Mondays – Wednesdays.
-The selected locum will be handling crowns, bridges, cleanings, fillings, root canals, and other general...
+Our client is looking for a dentist to begin coverage in early January 2024.
+Hours include 8a – 6p shifts from Mondays – Thursdays.
+The selected locum will be handling all aspects of general dentistry cases...
 View This Job

 What To Do In North Carolina

 WHAT YOU NEED TO KNOW ABOUT VISITING NORTH CAROLINA AS A LOCUM TENENS PHYSICIAN, NURSE PRACTITIONER, PHYSICIAN ASSISTANT, CRNA, AND DENTIST